Surprising Headache and Migraine Triggers

 Another category of foods that can trigger headaches is tyramine-rich foods.
 Some people have a deficiency of monoamine oxidase (MAO), an enzyme that breaks down tyramine and other amines.
 In this situation, too many tyramine-rich foods overwhelm the enzyme and cause headaches.
 Tyramine-rich foods include:

 Salt also can cause headaches because it leads to fluid retention and high blood pressure.
 Salt is added to most packaged and processed foods so it is best to avoid those.
 Check labels and keep sodium less than 1500 mg per day.
 Hidden sources of salt in the diet include:

 Many practitioners may have useful advice about treating headaches without medication.
 That advice will depend on the precise diagnosis for that particular individual.

-Make your health-care professional aware that you are interested in natural therapies.
-That will allow and open and educated discussion.
-Your healthcare provider should be able to help you make the right decisions and help diagnose the underlying cause of your headaches.
+Make your health care professional aware that you are interested in natural therapies.
+That will allow and open an educated discussion.
+Your health care professional should be able to help you make the right decisions and help diagnose the underlying cause of your headaches.

 Sometimes natural remedies may be suggested.
 You may consider discussing natural treatments for headaches with a qualified, licensed natural health practitioner.
 Natural health experts for headache include licensed naturopathic doctors (ND or NMD), licensed acupuncturists (LAc or DAOM), massage therapists (LMP or LMT), and certified Reiki or healing touch practitioners (often licensed as nurses or one of the professions listed above).